EhoNo1/Aetous-VRC-Blog/docs/index.md

 # Welcome!

 Hello!
 Welcome to my humble little blog!
-It's a simple little one-stop shop for all my ramblings that don't nessecitate  a website site in and of themselves.
+It's a simple little one-stop shop for all my ramblings that don't necessitate  a website site in and of themselves.
 Hope you find something useful here!

-Deployment Test